Fly Fishing for Kokanee Salmon on the Gunnison River

 Diet and Behavior of Kokanee Salmon

 Fly fishing for salmon on the upper Gunnison River can be productive from late August through the end of October.
 The exact timing differs each year, but mid-September is generally the run’s peak.
+Plan a fall trip during this time to experience the salmon run!
 Pods tend to hold in deep pools to recuperate before swimming upstream each night.
 Since spawning kokanee must conserve their energy to reach their upstream destination, it is thought that they do not actively feed.
 In fact, their digestive system essentially shuts down during the spawning run.
 So why would a kokanee salmon take a fly, you ask?
 Aggression is the answer agreed upon by most seasoned fishers.
 Similar to an angry bull charging the color red, spawning kokanee are likely to bite a gaudy attractor nymph in a fit of pre-spawn anger.

 Technique and Tips for Fly Fishing for Kokanee Salmon